 Clean eating has been on the table for quite some time.
 But what about clean living?
 A healthy home can go such a long way.
 Beyond having a positive effect on your general wellbeing, it also benefits the life-loving atmosphere of your interior.
-We picked out our 5 favourites ways to help make your home more wholesome and beautiful.
+Here are our five favourite ways to help make your home more wholesome and beautiful.

 1 - Be.
 Zen.

 Feng shui is about optimising the flow of chi a.k.a. life energy.
 You can keep yin and yang in balance by abiding by certain rules when decorating your interior; good for the mood, good for the soul.
 A few simple steps will help guide positive energy your way: